DesktopECHO/xWSL/README.md

 * Mozilla Seamonkey and Falkon (Chromium-based) browsers included.
 Current versions of Chrome / Firefox do not work in WSL1.
 * Installed image consumes approximately 2.6 GB of disk space
 * XFCE uses the Plata theme, Papirus icon theme and Windows fonts (Segoe UI / Cascadia Code)
-* This is a basic installation of XFCE to save bandwidth.
-If you want the complete XFCE Desktop environment run `sudo apt-get install xubuntu-desktop`
 * Uninstaller is located in the root of xWSL folder, **'Uninstall xWSL.cmd'** - Make sure you **'Run As Administrator'** to ensure removal of the scheduled task and firewall rules

 **Screenshots:**